ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

 .. include:: tutorial/approve-qualification2.http
    :code:

+We can also reject some Bid:

+.. include:: tutorial/reject-qualification3.http
+   :code:

-And check that related Bids are switched to 'active':
+And check that qualified Bids are switched to 'active' and rejected bid switched to "invalid":

 .. include:: tutorial/qualificated-bids-view.http
    :code: